jondyer/cs1653-2017fa-jbd29-mar257-zds14/reports/phase-4.md

 We took steps in the previous phase of the project to defend against these threats.
 Firstly, we authenticate each requested server to the user by signing essential messages in the D-H exchange using the server's private key.
 Only the server has access to that key, so if a malicious party poses as that server then its messages won't be verified.
 Even if an attacker intercepts and resends an old response from the server, they won't have access to either party's private D-H number, and thus will not be able to figure out the symmetric key.

 Further, we encrypted all communications (not including public keys) with 128-bit AES keys, operating in Galois-Counter-Mode (GCM).
 GCM includes built-in authentication tags that are tamper evident.
 Should any part of the message be modified, the ciphertext will no longer match the tag, and in this way we know that the message has been modified.
-We will also expand the tag's AAD (Additional Authenticated Data) field to include a timestamp to defend from replay attacks.
+We will also expand the tag's AAD (Additional Authenticated Data) field to include a timestamp and sequence number to defend from replay and reorder attacks.
 This field is also validated using the GCM tag, even though it is not encrypted.
 Looking at the timestamp, we can distinguish between a fresh message and an old one that is being resent from a MiTM and therefore prevent this message from being accepted if it is not legitimate.

-^^^ Missing: Reorder attack
+The added sequence number can be used to distinguish the order of each message (1, 2, 3, 4...) so that they cannot be reordered by a MiTM.

 ### T6: File Leakage ###
 This threat has to do with a file server unintentionally (or intentionally) leaking files to a third party, who may be unauthorized to view the file contents.
 This is obviously quite problematic and not desirable, because we don't want unauthorized person(s) being able to see file contents of a group they do not belong to.